 Model Answer: [Children should stay home and play until they are six or seven]

-The main reason most parents want their infants to join the school is to learn the fundamental things early.
+Many parents want their infants to join a school early, sometimes at 4 or 5 years old, so that they learn the fundamental things as soon as possible.
 Undoubtedly, this is the age when a child's cognitive development occurs at a full pace, and schools are expected to provide them ample opportunities to learn and grab new things as compared to home.
-In schools, they will not only learn important subjects like "Mathematics" or "English" but also other behaviours and ethical aspects which will help in shaping their future.
+In schools, these young children will learn important subjects like "Mathematics" or "English" as well as other essential behaviours and ethical aspects.
+It will help in shaping their future.

 On the flip side, children till the age of six or seven should spend time with their parents at home as they learn what they see, play with, or observe.
 In other words, they cannot distinguish between good and bad habits and can be misguided easily at school by peers.
 In addition to this, pressure in schools may restrict their ability to play freely and learn from their surroundings.
-Schools are often accused of restricting freedom and following strict rules, which is not a positive way of teaching young children.
-A recent survey in Washington has revealed that many schools education policy puts too much emphasis on formal learning and robs children of their creative abilities.
+Schools are often accused of restricting freedom and following strict rules which is not a positive way of teaching young children.
+A recent survey in Washington has revealed that many school education policies put too much emphasis on formal learning and robs children of their creative abilities.

 To recapitulate, despite some benefits of starting school early, I think infants should not be sent to school until the age of six or seven to protect them from learning bad habits and provide them more independence to cherish their childhood and learn naturally.